Christoph-Raab/azure-access-token-helper/README.md

 ### Introduction

 This commandline-like tool can be used to acquire an access_token from an AzureAD app registration.
-It will fetch the token from the app registration and print the token and the parsed content.
+It will fetch a valid token from and print the raw token and the parsed content.

+A non MS Graph default scope ``clientId/.default`` is configured.

 ### Prerequisites